LivingLegacyMedia/vowbound/chapter_15.md

 "How many are inside now?"

+Cassian closed his eyes, reaching out with the Coin of Heads.
+Through the gray space, he could sense the hollow shimmer of minds inside the warehouse.
+Fresh tethers, recently bound.
+"Twenty-seven.
+All newly converted—the oldest can't be more than two days hollow."

-"Best guess?
-Twenty five newly converted.
-Handlers rotate them through in waves—sign, process, hold them for initial integration before moving them to the camps."
+"Twenty-seven," Mira repeated.
+"Handlers rotate them through in waves—sign, process, hold them for initial integration before moving them to the camps."
 She pulled her cloak tighter against the evening chill.
 "If we're doing this, now's the time.
 Before they move tonight's batch."

 Cassian felt the weight of both coins in his pockets.
 The Coin of Heads pulsed with familiar warmth.
 The Coin of Seeds hummed with potential energy, eager to grow, to transform, to nurture.